Stuart Forster reports on the food served at The Parcel Yard pub at King’s Cross railway station in London.

 The desserts include sticky toffee pudding served with vanilla ice cream.
-The popular British pud is made with vintage ale and deliciously moist.
+The popular British pud is made with vintage ale and is deliciously moist.
 Pleasingly, The Parcel Yard’s take on sticky toffee pudding steers clear of being overly sweet.

-If you enjoy a sweet finish to your meal, the pear, apple and cinnamon crumble worth dipping your spoon into.
+If you enjoy a sweet finish to your meal, the pear, apple and cinnamon crumble is worth dipping your spoon into.
 It’s served in an antique-style, flat-bottomed iron pan and comes with a jug of custard on the side.

 Normally a cup of tea or coffee would be the ideal end to a British meal.
 This place offers both.
 But with a decent selection of lagers, hand-pulled ales and draft ciders, it takes willpower as robust as the iron pan in which the crumble is served to resist ordering a pint to finish a meal at The Parcel Yard.

 Britain’s East Coast Main Line runs to and from King’s Cross Station in London.
 It’s across the street from St Pancras International.

 Map of The Parcel Yard at King’s Cross

 The Google Map below shows the location of The Parcel Yard at King’s Cross Station in London:

 Hotels near King’s Cross